Cricova: Wine tasting & the stunning underground city

 People working in the wine city

-And here’s where politics come into place.
+And here’s where politics comes into play.
 World-famous politicians store their wine collections in Cricova.
-To name but a few, people like Angela Merkel, Joe Biden, John Kerry, and Vladimir Putin are among the most well-known figures with private wine collections in Cricova.
+To name a few, notable figures such as Angela Merkel, Joe Biden, John Kerry, and Vladimir Putin are among the most well-known individuals with private wine collections in Cricova.
 One could even say that these collections are indicative of Moldova’s geopolitical orientation.

 Angela Merkel Private wine collection in Cricova